This post may contain affiliate links. Read the full disclosure here.

 There’s nothing like baking homemade bread, especially when there’s no kneading involved.
 You heard right!
 This recipe for Rosemary Olive Beer Bread is delicious and simply knead-free.
 The beer lends a distinctive flavor and is complemented with three different varieties of olives.
-Enjoy this delicious bread with your favorite soup or alone with a butter!
+Enjoy this delicious bread with your favorite soup or alone with butter!

 Rosemary Olive Beer Bread recipe highlights: